dariomanesku/cmftStudio/README.md

 - Latest changes:
+    - Material textures can now be loaded from: dds, ktx, tga, hdr, bmp, gif, jpg, png, pvr, tiff.
+(8. Apr 2015)
     - Gui now scales down on lower resolution screens!
 Even if you are on a laptop with screen resolution as low as 1366x768, you should be fine.
+(24. Mar 2015)
     - Added full screen support.
  <br />
  <br />